klever-io/kleverchain-js/README.md

 ...
 ```

-## Generating and importing accounts
+## Generating and importing accounts in Node.js

 Using the SDK you can generate and import accounts using the following methods from the `utils` object: